ZoogVPN was founded by Zoog Services Ltd. six years ago on the Isle Of Man in the UK.

-That means you can try out the free plan before paying for service, and still get a full week to decide if it’s right for you.
+That means you can try out the free plan before paying for the service and still get a full week to decide if it’s right for you.

-They also have tons of different payment methods, like PayPal, Visa, and MasterCard.
+They also have tons of different payment methods, like PayPal, Visa, MasterCard, and even Bitcoin.

 4. Seven Day Money-Back Guarantee